 - Reduce your risk of injury.

 - Relieve associated lower back and knee pain.

-3 TYPES OF HIP OPENERS TO LOOSEN UP TIGHT HIPS
+3 TYPES OF HIP OPENERS THAT LOOSEN UP TIGHT HIPS

 Unlike conventional stretching, one of the main reasons that yoga is so effective at loosening up tight hips is that we stretch them from multiple different angles.
 As you start to tune in, you will probably discover that you are flexible in some ranges of motion and tighter in others.
 Try to focus on the areas that need the most attention.

-If you struggle to get into any of these poses, try one of the alternatives.
+If you struggle to get into any of these poses, I recommend you try one of the alternatives.
 When you have sufficient flexibility and range of motion, you can move up to the next level.
-This is going to look different for all of you.
-For example, some of you may drop easily into Pigeon but struggle with Dead Pigeon.
-Even though for many athletes, this is the easier pose.
-See what works for you and feel free to ask me if you have any questions.
+This is going to look different for all athletes.
+For example, some of you may drop easily into Pigeon but struggle with Dead Pigeon, even though for many athletes, this is the easier pose.
+See what works for you and feel free to drop me an email if you have any questions.